-If you see this lock symbol next to an action after logging into your DISCO matter, you are not permitted to fulfill those certain actions inside that particular DISCO matter, based on your assigned role.
+If you see this lock symbol next to an action after logging into your DISCO database, you are not permitted to fulfill those certain actions inside that particular DISCO database, based on your assigned role.

-*This new feature is available to all new matters created on or after 02/07/2017.
+*This new feature is available to all new databases created on or after 02/07/2017.

 Please contact firstname.lastname@example.org if you have any questions!